 My Cat Won’t Leave Me Alone Because He Loves Me So Much… Or Could It Be Something Else?

 People who do not live every day with one of these clingy, attention-craving cats would say “Awww, he is just showing you how much he loves you!”
 Yes, it can be cute and even flattering at times but it can also quickly become annoying.
 These clingy cats follow you around everywhere making you trip over them and when you’re sitting, they have to be in front or on top of you always.
 Many people who live with this situation exclaim, “My cat won’t leave me alone and I need it to stop!”

-First off, if this clingy behavior just developed out of the blue, take your cat to the veterinarian for a check up to rule out any medical condition that may be causing your cat any physical discomfort or pain to trigger this sudden change in demeanour.
+First off, if this clingy behaviour just developed out of the blue, take your cat to the veterinarian for a check up to rule out any medical condition that may be causing your cat any physical discomfort or pain to trigger this sudden change in demeanour.
 If your cat is given a clean bill of health then the next thing to do is to identify if this being overly clingy is a manifestation of the cat being needy or is he being demanding?
-Although these two have common behavior, their root causes are different therefore the approach in solving them are also different.
+Although these two have common behaviour, their root causes are different therefore the approach in solving them are also different.

 Is Your Cat Needy or Demanding?

 A needy cat follows you everywhere.
 You mean the whole world to him and he stares at you all the time.
 If you lock him out from the bedroom or the bathroom, he will cry mournfully until you let him in.
 An extreme manifestation of this neediness is when he will not eat when you are not around.
 A needy cat is an insecure cat with low self-confidence and very dependent on his human who he sees as his protector.